Do you belong to the sort of people, who work out but still cannot get their calves to grow?

 - Calf raises on a leg press machine

 - Donkey calf raises (Smith Machine or variations)

 If we had to choose between standing, bent, and sitting calf exercises, I would definitely recommend standing or sitting ones.

 Calves are composed of two powerful muscles: the soleus and the gastrocnemius.

-Bent leg takes the gastrocnemius almost completely out of the movement and is only a soleus exercise.
+Bent leg takes the gastrocnemius almost completely out of the movement and is simply an entirely soleus focused exercise.

 The soleus is closer to your ankle and doesn’t tend to grow a lot.
 Furthermore, it neither gives you such a nice look that we’re aiming for.

-The gastrocnemius is the diamond shape part, it makes your calves look big and aesthetic.
+The gastrocnemius is forming the diamond shape part.
+It makes your calves look big and aesthetic.

-This is why I would recommend focussing most of your calves training on standing exercises for the gastrocnemius and only some additional, secondary work, on the soleus.
+Therefore, I recommend focussing most of your calves training on standing exercises for the gastrocnemius and only some additional, secondary work, on the soleus.